NicholasChase/CEG3120/README.md

    <img src="https://github.com/NicholasChase/CEG3120/blob/master/img/gitUser.PNG">
    <li>11/1/2020: STUCK, I cannot get the git user to be able to ssh into the server</li>
    <img src="https://github.com/NicholasChase/CEG3120/blob/master/img/stuck.PNG">
+   <li>11/2/2020: I have learned that I have made mistakes, my approach to the project is wrong and again will be going back and correcting where I have made mistakes</li>
 </ui>